nickolashkraus/mcp-auth/tasks/implement-authorization-endpoint-in-authorization-server.md

 * **URL**: The authorization endpoint is responsible for authorizing the user (e.g., via a login page).
 The URL of the endpoint is published to the authorization server's Authorization Server Metadata using the `authorization_endpoint` field.

 **Parameters**
-* `client_id`: Unique identified for the client.
+* `client_id`: Unique identifier for the client.
 The client ID is created during registration (DCR).
 * `code_challenge`[^1]: SHA-256 hash of the client's `code_verifier`.
 Used for authorization code flow with PKCE.
 * `code_challenge_method`: Hashing function for client's `code_verifier`.
 Default: `S256`. **NOTE**: `S256` is required by ChatGPT.
 * `redirect_uri`: URI to redirect the user back to the client (ChatGPT). `USER → AS → USER → Client`.